 He calls Him the God of steadfast love.
 His love is a sure thing.
 It’s unwavering.
 God’s not going to change His mind about you.
 After a million years in heaven, He’s not going to say, “Never mind.
 I never really liked this one.”
 He’ll love you just as much then as He did when He thought you up.

 And God is faithful.
 We can trust Him.
 Loving God is really about trusting Him.
-We obey because we trust Him and His word.
+We obey because we trust Him and His Word.

 Jacob calls them God’s deeds of steadfast love and faithfulness.
 These aren’t fuzzy feelings.
 They are deeds, actions.
 God came through for him.

+How do we show God love?
+We obey His commandments.
+How do we show faithfulness?
 We don’t turn the other way.
 We remain rooted and grounded in love and don’t question who He is and what He’s doing.
-We follow Him always and don’t turn to the right or to the left.
+We follow Him always and don’t turn to the right or the left.
 We never choose another to be our salvation.
 We choose Him.